 Common Causes of 18-Wheeler Truck Accidents

 Determining responsibility after an accident is a complex process that requires an in-depth investigation.
 Using available information about the crash site, weather conditions, and damage sustained, your tractor-trailer accident lawyer will determine who is responsible for the accident and whether it could have been prevented.
-Nearly all truck accidents are related to these conditions.
+Nearly all truck accidents are related to these causes:

 - Driver fatigue or error